John Danaher (martial artist): Health problems

 Danaher was born with deformed patellas, making him prone to knee injuries throughout his early years.
 In the 1980s, Danaher suffered a severe knee injury to his left leg while playing rugby, which required surgery.
 Multiple surgeries on his left knee resulted in artificial shortening of the leg and deformed ligaments, drastically inhibiting Danaher's ability to properly extend and retract his knee.
 Over the years, this imbalance proceeded to cause other problems for Danaher.
 Namely, an unbalanced gait subjected his left hip to undue force and strain, leading to severe osteoarthritis.
 The damaged hip ultimately required a replacement surgery, which Danaher underwent in 2015.
+Danaher then underwent multiple surgeries during 2025 to correct issues stemming from these injuries, forcing him to reconsider his coaching career.

 TV and film appearances

 In 2017, Danaher appeared in four episodes of the Showtime series Billions, in which he portrays the jiu-jitsu instructor of U.S. Attorney Chuck Rhoades (Paul Giamatti).
 In 2012, he appeared as himself on the Spike TV series MMA Uncensored Live episode “King Mo Reigns”.

 In 2015, Danaher co-starred in the documentary "Jiu Jitsu vs the World" alongside renowned Brazilian jiu-jitsu practitioners Eddie Bravo, Renzo Gracie, and Roberto Abreu, among others.